On the Clique-Width of Unigraphs: Preliminaries

-A graph $G$ is a \emph{split graph} if we can partition $V(G)$ into two sets $A$ and $B$ such that $A$ is a clique and $B$ is an independent set.
+A graph $G$ is a \emph{split graph} if $V(G)$ can be partitioned into two sets $A$ and $B$ such that $A$ is a clique and $B$ is an independent set.
 A graph $G$ is a \emph{unigraph} if it is uniquely determined by its degree sequence up to isomorphism.
 A graph class $\mathcal{G}$ is \emph{hereditary} if, for every graph $G \in \mathcal{G}$, all induced subgraphs of $G$ are also in $\mathcal{G}$.
 Unigraphs are not hereditary.
-For example, although the graph in \figref{fig:unigraph} is a unigraph, there is an induced subgraph that is not a unigraph (Figures~\ref{fig:unigraph_subgraph1} and \ref{fig:unigraph_subgraph2}).
+For example, although the graph in \cref{fig:unigraph} is a unigraph, there is an induced subgraph that is not a unigraph (\cref{fig:unigraph_subgraph1,fig:unigraph_subgraph2}).